Our collections

 Santander Collection of Hispanic Comics and Graphic Literature

 This is a unique collection focusing on graphic literature written in Spanish or taking the Hispanic world as its subject matter.
-It covers materials from both Spanish America and Spain, and includes recent in-print titles as well as older materials of an under explored form of literature.
+It covers materials from both Spanish America and Spain and includes recent in-print titles as well as older materials of an under-explored form of literature.
 The collection can be accessed via the Arts and Social Studies Library.
 A complete list of titles is available through LibrarySearch.

 Music Score Collections

 Our music collection, held in the Arts and Social Studies Library, is the premier source for music research materials in the Southwest.
-The score collection, organised by composer, covers the full canon of compositional output and its highlights range from the extremely rare complete Cyrillic edition of Rimsky-Korsakov’s works (edited by Shostakovich), to scores published by the University College of Cardiff Press, many of which are unique in the world.
+The score collection, organised by the composer, covers the full canon of compositional output and its highlights range from the extremely rare complete Cyrillic edition of Rimsky-Korsakov’s works (edited by Shostakovich) to scores published by the University College of Cardiff Press, many of which are unique in the world.

 A complete list of titles is available through LibrarySearch.
 More in-depth advice on accessing and using the Library’s resources can be provided by the dedicated Subject Librarian for Music.